John T. Gourville

 Albert J. Weatherhead, Jr. Professor of Business Administration

 John Gourville is the Albert J. Weatherhead, Jr. Professor of Business Administration at the Harvard Business School.
 He joined the HBS Marketing Unit in 1995 after receiving his Ph.D. at the University of Chicago in marketing and behavioral research.
-He currently teaches The Marketing of Innovations in the second year of the MBA program.
-Previously, he was the course head for the Core Marketing course in the first year and taught Entrepreneurial Marketing in the second year of the MBA program.
-In the HBS Executive Education program, he currently teaches in and chairs the Strategic Marketing Management program.
+He currently teaches Consumer Marketing in the second year of the MBA program.
+Previously, he was the course head for the Core Marketing course in the first year and taught The Marketing of Innovations and Entrepreneurial Marketing in the second year of the MBA program.
+In the HBS Executive Education program, he was recently the chair of Strategic Marketing Management program.
 He also teaches in the Business-to-Business Marketing Strategy program, the Aligning Sales and Strategy program and the Program for Leadership Development.
 John also has participated in specialized executive education programs throughout the world.
 Prior to receiving his Ph.D., John held management positions with Booz, Allen & Hamilton, Mobil Oil, and New York Telephone.

 John's research focuses on consumer decision making, especially in the areas of pricing and the adoption of innovations.
 For instance, in several papers John has investigated subtle changes in the presentation of product price can lead to significant changes in a consumer's decision to purchase and consume that product.
 In other work, he has looked at the impact of product variety on consumer choice and finds that offering a wide assortment of goods often harms a brand.
 Finally, his current research investigates when and why innovative new products fail to gain traction in the marketplace.
 John's research has appeared in the Harvard Business Review, Marketing Science, the Journal of Consumer Research, the Journal of Marketing Research, and in Marketing Letters.

 Consumer Decision Making and Behavioral Research